 Are you traveling to Stavanger in Norway and wondering where to stay in Stavanger and what the best Stavanger hotels are?
 In this article, we cover all the best options for places to stay in Stavanger city center.
 Why only in the center and where exactly?
 Find out!

 Stavanger is a city of contrasts and there is so much to see and do in Stavanger.
-From the old town (Gamle Stavanger), with its cobblestone lanes and beautifully preserved settlement of 18th- and 19th-century protected wooden houses… to its lively and metropolitan cultural scene and modern museums… to sights of stunning natural beauty, such as The Pulpit Rock – once described by Lonely Planet as ‘the world’s most breathtaking viewing platform’.
+From the old town (Gamle Stavanger), with its cobblestone lanes and beautifully preserved settlement of 18th- and 19th-century protected wooden houses… to its lively and metropolitan cultural scene and modern museums… to sights of stunning natural beauty, such as Preikestolen – once described by Lonely Planet as ‘the world’s most breathtaking viewing platform’.

 Fortunately, Stavanger also happens to be one of Norway’s most affordable places to stay.
 This is good news because, with so much to see and do in the city, you’ll probably want to spend at least 3-4 days here.
 However, there are not that many hotels in Stavanger, so for the best location and prices, it’s essential to book in advance.

 In this article, we listed the best places to stay in the center of Stavanger, giving you easy access to the old town and also to the city’s attractions, most of which you can reach on foot.